 Training, qualifications & experience

 I qualified from the University of Brighton with a Post Graduate Diploma in Psychodynamic Therapeutic Counselling.
 I also have a Certificate in Cognitive Behavioural Therapy (CBT) from the Wimbledon Guild, a certificate in Relationship Counselling from the Tavistock Centre for Couples and Relationships, and I’m a trained Counsellor with ChildLine.

-I’m a member of the BACP (British Association of Counsellors and Psychotherapists: www.bacp.co.uk) and adhere to the BACP Ethical Framework for the Counselling Professions - this can be viewed by clicking this link (and includes detail on principles around confidentiality): http://www.bacp.co.uk/ethical_framework/
+I’m an Accredited member of the BACP (British Association of Counsellors and Psychotherapists: www.bacp.co.uk) and adhere to the BACP Ethical Framework for the Counselling Professions - this can be viewed by clicking this link (and includes detail on principles around confidentiality): http://www.bacp.co.uk/ethical_framework/

 I’m committed to continuing my professional development and as such I regularly attend training events and workshops including:

 Love and Hate: The Dynamics of Violence and Reconciliation (Brighton Therapy Partnership)